pmadruga/pedromadruga.com/content/posts/airflow-install.md

 alias pip=pip3
 ```

 Alternatively, you can install using `pip3` directly.
-So instead of using aliases, type `pip3 install airflow...` directly.
 For this tutorial, we'll assume aliases are in use.

 ## Install Airflow